Why This Couples Therapist Agreed To Have Her Sessions Turned Into A TV Show

 Couples Therapy, a nine-part Showtime documentary series premiering September 6, turns four couples’ actual therapy sessions into riveting TV.
 Filmmakers Josh Kriegman and Elyse Steinberg had the ambitious goal of capturing the therapeutic process on camera — and they weren’t sure it would work.

-There’s never been a show like Couples’ Therapy before, but there wouldn’t be a Couples Therapy without Dr. Orna Guralnik, the accomplished New York-based clinical psychologist and writer who patiently shepherds couples toward difficult, hard-won plateaus of mutual understanding.
+There’s never been a show like Couples Therapy before, but there wouldn’t be a Couples Therapy without Dr. Orna Guralnik, the accomplished New York-based clinical psychologist and writer who patiently shepherds couples toward difficult, hard-won plateaus of mutual understanding.
 She gives the series its sense of forward momentum, despite the sessions’ seemingly constant back-and-forth.

 Advertisement

-Guralnik first heard of the series though her colleagues at the National Institute for the Psychotherapies, where she teaches courses on disassociation and trans-generational transmission of trauma.
-With her background in film and psychology, the 55-year-old Guralnik was fascinated by the project from a theoretical standpoint.
+Guralnik first heard of the series though her colleagues at NYU's Postdoc program.
+With her background in film and psychology, 55-year-old Guralnik was fascinated by the project from a theoretical standpoint.
 Could the therapeutic process, so intensely private, be captured on camera with the knowledge that it would later be shown to millions?

-Initially, she planned to be involved with Couples Therapy a consultant.
+Initially, she planned to be involved with Couples Therapy as a consultant.
 Next thing she knew, filmmakers Kriegman and Steinberg were recruiting her to be Couples Therapy’s lodestar.
 The show provided Guralnik a seamless transition from civilian therapist to reality TV therapist.
 She slid from her real office to its exact copy on the Couples Therapy set, with the same books and the same precise distance between her chair and the patients’ couch.
 The only difference?
 Cameras, imperceptibly installed in key locations.

 Eventually, these cameras would capture Guralnik’s expression of serious, sharp empathy, the only constant through the varied sessions.
 It’s the face of someone straining to hear what another person is really saying.
 I got the sense, watching Guralnik’s eyebrows furrow then clarify with understanding, that this is what the act of listening looks like (and also that I’d never been listened to before, not like this).